Jay Leno Cancels Appearance Due to "Serious Medical Emergency" - E! Online

 According to an email sent to Forum 2022 attendees from The Financial Brand, the former Tonight Show host had to cancel his plans to perform at the financial conference in Las Vegas Nov.
 13 due to a health issue.
 "His family was not able to provide us very many details, but there was a very serious medical emergency that is preventing Jay from traveling," the email, obtained by People, read.
 "All we know is that he is alive, so our prayers go out to him and his family tonight."

+Leno later told Variety that he is suffering from burns.
+"I got some serious burns from a gasoline fire," he said.
+"I am ok.
+Just need a week or two to get back on my feet."

 TMZ, citing sources with knowledge of the situation, reported on Nov.
-14 that Jay is in a burn center after one of his "erupted into flames without warning."
+14 that Leno is in a burn center after one of his cars "erupted into flames without warning."

 E!
-News has reached out to reps for Jay and the conference and has not heard back.
+News has reached out to reps for Leno and the conference and has not heard back.

 He shared details of the scan of the blockage in a video that same year to help bring awareness and encourage others to eat healthy and get routine check-ups.

-Note: This post was updated on Nov.
-14, 2022 at 12:35 p.m.
-PT with Jay Leno's statement.